Our Commitment to Transparency

 Board of Trustees

-Formal meetings of the Board of Trustees are held approximately every 8 weeks on a Wednesday commencing at 5.30pm to discuss Trust business and make decisions on matters for implementation by the General Manager.
+Formal meetings of the Board of Trustees are held quarterly throughout the year to discuss Trust business and make decisions on matters for implementation by the Trust Manager.
 These Board meetings are held in the Trust’s Boardroom at 124 Main Street, Greytown and, subject to certain exclusions permitted by legislation (Local Government Official Information and Meetings Act 1987), are open to beneficiaries and the general public to attend.

 All meetings, including any additional formal meetings such as the Annual General Meeting, and where necessary any amendments to the meeting schedule, are publicly notified in local print media as well as on this website.

-Currently one committee reports formally to the Board.
-This is the Audit & Risk Committee, which as its name implies is responsible for monitoring the conduct and outcome of the audit of the Trust’s annual performance report and reviewing the risks to the proper conduct and management of the Trust’s day to day activities from a financial, operational and internal control perspective.
+Audit and Risk Committee, which as its name implies is responsible for monitoring the conduct and outcome of the audit of the Trust’s annual performance report and reviewing the risks to the proper conduct and management of the Trust’s day to day activities from a financial, operational and internal control perspective.

-The Committee comprises three trustees, chaired by the Deputy Chairman of the Board.
+The Committee comprises three trustees, chaired by the Chair of the Board.
 It meets as and when required, typically two to three times a year.
 Meetings are publicly notified and, subject again to certain exclusions permitted by legislation (Local Government Official Information and Meetings Act 1987), are open to beneficiaries and the general public to attend.

 From time to time Trustees may also convene informal workshops where they can receive information from outside parties and/or hold free and frank discussions on matters that are relevant to the Trust’s future activities but do not involve making any decisions.
 These workshops are not classified as public meetings and do not require public notification.

 Our meeting agendas, reports and minutes